Olneyville Providence, RI

 OLNEYVILLE TODAY: A RE-DEVELOPMENT WITH COMMUNITY IMPACT

-Since 2000, many vacant lots and abandoned buildings have been purchased by developers who hope to rejuvenate the area.
+Since 2000, many vacant lots and abandoned buildings have been purchased by developers who are driving the revitalization and transformation of the area.

 CHEER FLOWER FARM USING FLOWER POWER TO BRING CHEER